 Once the vessel was restored to working order, Kimmel set course for Indochina, taking the submarine and her crew through the Balabac Strait, an area known to be rife with Japanese mines.
 On the evening of July 26th, 1944, after attempting to intercept a Japanese battleship, the Robalo went off course and struck a mine.

-What happened to Kimmel after the sinking of the Robalo remains a matter of speculation.
-There were reports that Manning had gone down with his ship, although an alternate version claims that Manning survived the sinking of the ship but later died at the hands of Japanese captors.
+What happened to Manning Kimmel after the sinking of the Robalo remains a matter of speculation.
+There were reports that he had gone down with his ship, although an alternate version claims that he survived the sinking of the ship but later died at the hands of Japanese captors.